Belarus moves opposition blogger and girlfriend to house arrest

-MOSCOW (Reuters) -An opposition blogger who was arrested after a passenger plane was forced to land in Belarus has been moved from a detention facility to house arrest, an opposition leader said on Friday.
+MOSCOW (Reuters) -An opposition blogger who was arrested after his flight was forced to land in Belarus has been moved from a detention facility to house arrest, an opposition leader and the Belarus prosecution authority said on Friday.

-The arrest of Roman Protasevich and his girlfriend Sofia Sapega after Belarusian authorities intercepted the Ryanair flight on which they were travelling from Athens to Vilnius on May 23 caused international outrage.
+The arrest of Roman Protasevich and his girlfriend Sofia Sapega after Belarusian authorities intercepted their Ryanair flight from Athens to Vilnius on May 23 caused international outrage.

 Protasevich is now in a rented flat in the Belarusian capital Minsk, his father Dmitri Protasevich told the BBC.
 He said the authorities had provided no further information.

-Sapega was moved to a separate rented flat, her stepfather told the BBC.
+Sapega, a Russian citizen, was moved to a separate rented flat, her stepfather told the BBC.
+The Kremlin said on Friday that Russian diplomats would continue to ‘guard’ her interests.
+The Kremlin spokesman Dmitry Peskov did not say whether or when Sapega may return to Russia.

 Opposition politician Sviatlana Tsikhanouskaya’s office confirmed both were under house arrest.